Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 ✔︎ Trowel

-This trowel is cheap, durable, light (3.1 oz), and is faster at digging a cathole than using a stick.
-If you want to spend an extra $15 to save weight and some space, check out The Tent Lab’s trowels.
+This trowel is cheap, durable, light, and faster at digging a cathole than a stick.
+If you want to spend an extra $15 to save weight and some space, check out this ultralight trowel.

 ✔︎ Toilet Paper + Trash Bag